Gagging, Choking and Baby-led Weaning [The Ultimate Guide]

 What to do if baby chokes

 If there’s another adult or older child around, yell for help and get them to call 911.
 If not, call it yourself and start infant CPR right away.
-Taking an infant CPR course will give you more confidence that you know what to do in the unlikely case this does happen (note: this is an affiliate link).
+Taking an infant First Aid course will give you more confidence that you know what to do in the unlikely case this does happen (note: this is an affiliate link).
 Another great online option is Safe Beginnings Infant/Child Safety/CPR/Choking prevention course (also an affiliate link).

 Gagging vs Choking